jwspence/docker-flask-rest-nginx-uwsgi/readme.md

     Prerequisites:

-    install docker - google instructions for your flavor or Linux or Mac or Windows 10
+    install docker - google instructions for your flavor of Linux or Mac or Windows 10

     install docker-compose